cornradio/lightspeed/README.md

 - [x] gui for keymap viewing -- i think view it in terminal is just fine
 - [x] fix stuck problem , 阻塞主进程 , maybe os.Popen() is the problem
 - [x] easy add a desktop icon shortcut using `create_shortcut.bat`
+- [ ] add sound effect when opening
+- [ ] add visual effect when opening
 - [ ] more features for config file